 First, you need to understand that being a trainee is not the same as being a newbie – the title means different things to different people.
-Read on.
+What does it mean in the UK?
+How is it used in a sentence?
+What are other words for trainee?
+Now, let me explain in details.

 This can lead to a lot of confusion, and even more worrying if you were called a trainee for your job and you don’t know what it means.
 Let me take you through my own perspective of what a learner is, how you can tell if you’re one, and how it can help your career.